wijerasa/MCBL/mcbl.rst

    "* Handling large data sets
    * Quality control
    * Using standard and custome scripts to do data analysis
-   * Using Big Standalone servers", "* Dr. Vitor Antonio Corrêa Pavinato
+   * Using Big Standalone servers", "* Dr. Vitor Pavinato
    * Saranga Wijeratne"

 .. csv-table::